jctrvlr/twitch-jquery/README.md

 # twitch-api
-Easy way to use twitch api in a website using Jquery
+Demo to show how to use twitch API in website.